OpenSourceBrain/Documentation/source/OSBv1/Running_Simulations_on_OSB.md

 (v1:runsims)=
-# Running simulations on OSB
+# Running simulations on OSBv1

 It is possible to run simulations on OSBv1 directly from your browser, without installing any additional software.